Chiniot, the land of history

 Moving towards the narrow but fully rushed streets of Chiniot I found many interesting things and captured them all in my phone’s camera one by one.
-A welder mending a bed of four legs (Charpai) wearing glasses asked me to snap him while he works.
-A furniture maker offered us a tea when I snapped him, a guava seller, a sweet seller, and some other shop keepers were presenting their good attitude towards us.
+A welder mending a bed of four legs (Charpai) wearing glasses asked me to snap him while he worked.
+A furniture maker offered us tea when I snapped at him, a guava seller, a sweet seller, and some other shopkeepers were presenting their good attitude towards us.
 They were happy to have guests.

 “The palace made the new bride, the widow within one night”

 “The family was over with the palace within 9 years.
-But the story was not ended here.
-The palace turned to an orphanage and some people from the “Machi” community made the palace their residency for about few decades.
+But the story did not end there.
+The palace turned into an orphanage and some people from the “Machi” community made the palace their residency for about few decades.
 Then in 1991 District Govt. took over the responsibility of the palace and opened it for people to visit in as well as named it “Umar Hayat Library”.
 Also, it has now been serving as a library and a visiting place at the same time since 1991”.

-A three stories tall building holding a wonderful heritage of interior designing and architecture of past generations.
-The wooden stairs with American style and heart-shaped woods on the second story’s walls and eye shaped ventilators ultimately appealing the tourist’s interest very much.
-An open flower shaped (Jharoka) terrace and its attractive delicate structure completely made by wood, still showing its worth in today’s time.
-Each roof was designed with a different pattern of beauty and also exploring many different dimensions of art and culture.
+A three-story tall building holding a wonderful heritage of interior design and architecture of past generations.
+The wooden stairs with American style and heart-shaped wood on the second story’s walls and eye-shaped ventilators ultimately appeal to the tourist’s interest very much.
+An open flower-shaped (Jharoka) terrace and its attractive delicate structure completely made of wood, still show its worth in today’s time.
+Designers created each roof with a unique pattern of beauty, exploring various dimensions of art and culture.

-The palace is the biggest contribution of artists and designers of ancient time and a huge deal with the research scope in the tourism department.
-I wish it will remain open for people always.
+The palace is the biggest contribution of artists and designers of ancient times and a huge deal with the research scope in the tourism department.
+I hope it will remain open for people always.